-The goal of inclusive play is to create a multi-faceted, sensory-rich play space where communities can connect and where children—regardless of abilities or disabilities, ages or stages, needs or preferences—can enjoy unstructured outdoor play.
+The goal of inclusive playgrounds is to include everyone!
+That means creating a multi-faceted, sensory-rich play space where families and children—regardless of abilities or disabilities, ages or stages, needs or preferences—can enjoy unstructured outdoor play together.

 Annex H: Canada’s Accessible Playground Guideline

-As a playground manufacturer operating within Canada, Blue Imp adheres to CAN/CSA-Z614-14 regulations governing Children’s Playspaces and Equipment as set out by the Standards Council of Canada: Where applicable, this includes Annex H, a non-mandatory set of guidelines for “playspaces and equipment that are accessible to persons with disabilities.”
-Canada’s Annex H guidelines are similar to those set out by the American Disabilities Act (ADA) which are commonly referenced in the playground industry.
+As a Canadian playground manufacturer, Blue Imp adheres to CAN/CSA Z614 regulations governing Children’s Playspaces and Equipment as set out by the Standards Council of Canada: Where applicable, this includes Annex H, a non-mandatory set of guidelines for “playspaces and equipment that are accessible to persons with disabilities.”
+Canada’s Annex H guidelines are similar to those set out by the American Disabilities Act (ADA) which are often referenced in the playground industry.

 Designing for Access & Mobility

-A variety of design options can be implemented to create inclusivity for users with mobility challenges.
+Access is key to creating inclusive playgrounds.
+The goal is to ensure that both children and caregivers with mobility challenges can access and navigate the playground.
+A variety of design options can be implemented to achieve inclusivity for users with mobility challenges.
 These include:

 - Creating accessible pathways and routes to and through the play space

-- Providing a diversity of ground-level play components along an accessible route
+- Providing a diversity of ground-level play components and park furniture along an accessible route

 - Providing handrails and other mobility aids